 Academic advising is an important component of the educational program at Case Western Reserve University.
 Academic advisors assist students in the exploration of academic opportunities at the university and in the selection of courses.
 Advisors may refer students to other sources of information and assistance at Case Western Reserve.

 The advising model at Case Western Reserve aims to balance generalist and field-specific advising, shifting the balance as students progress through their undergraduate careers.
 At the beginning, a student's First Seminar instructor provides generalist advising until the student declares a major.
 At the same time, representatives from each major and minor are available to provide field-specific advice as a student decides on an area of focus.
 Once a student declares a major, the emphasis shifts to major-focused advising with an advisor assigned in that field to guide the student in the construction of an academic plan and to monitor the student's progress in pursuit of that plan.
-Throughout a student's undergraduate career, the deans in the Office of Undergraduate Studies are available for generalist advising to address concerns that fall outside of the pursuit of a specific major, and to help the student place their academic experience in the broader context of opportunities at Case Western Reserve and beyond.
+In addition, throughout their undergraduate career, each student has a navigator in Student Advancement who is available to provide general information and advice, to address concerns that fall outside of the pursuit of a specific major, and to help the student place their academic experience in the broader context of opportunities at Case Western Reserve and beyond.